FAQ

 MTA subway property.
 Subway platforms, stations, mezzanines, and trains are all smoke-free.
 The prohibition extends to street-level subway entrances and the immediate vicinity around them.

 MTA buses and bus stops.
-Both the bus interior and the bus stop area prohibit smoking.
-The bus stop prohibition extends 15 feet from the stop pole.
+Both the inside of the bus and the bus stop area are smoke-free.

 Indoor commercial establishments.
 Restaurants, bars, cafes, retail stores, gyms, theaters, performance venues, and any other indoor commercial space are smoke-free under the 2003 Act.